 I presented my research on Kaija Saariaho's Notes on Light at Spectralisms 2019 -- IRCAM -- 12-14 June 2019, Paris.

 My chapter, "Theodor Adorno's Musical Monographs: Challenging the Genre and Creating Historical Narratives" was recently published in the book, Music Criticism 1900-1950.
 (December 2018).

-In February I present a revised version of 'Theodor Adorno's Autobiographical Flashes in Berg.
+In February 2019 I presented a revised version of 'Theodor Adorno's Autobiographical Flashes in Berg.
 Meister des kleinsten Übergangs' at the annual chapter meeting of the American Musicological Society's Southern chapter (AMS-S).
 The conference is hosted by University of North Florida in Jacksonville, FL.